djezzzl/database_consistency/README.md

 ### NullConstraintChecker

-Imagine your model has not-null constraint on some field in the database but doesn't have `validates <field>, presence: true` validation.
+Imagine your model has not-null constraint on some field in the database but doesn't have `validates :email, presence: true` validation.
 In that case, you're sure that you won't have `null` values in the database.
 But each attempt to save the `nil` value on that field will be rolled back with error raised and without `errors` on your object.
 Mostly, you'd like to catch it properly and for that presence validator exists.